 Examine Transaction Cycles

 How long is it taking your departments to issue purchase orders and invoices?
 What timelines have been established for each department?
-Ideally, your receivables timeline should be shorter than your payables, to allow you to build positive cash flow to handle your payables.
+Ideally, your receivables timeline should be shorter than your payables, to allow an additional period of time for you to build positive cash flow to handle your payables.

 For example, do your best to keep your days sales outstanding (DSO) at no more than 45 days.
 This means that all accounts receivable are paid at an average of 45 days after the sale is made.
 Then, set your days payable outstanding (DPO) to 60 days, so you have flexibility in when the money is coming in and when it is going out.